Adriatic Sea: Coasts

 The eastern Adriatic shore's Croatian part is the most indented Mediterranean coastline.
 Most of the eastern coast is characterised by a karst topography, developed from the Adriatic Carbonate Platform's exposure to weathering.
 Karstification there largely began after the Dinarides' final uplift in the Oligocene and the Miocene, when carbonate deposits were exposed to atmospheric effects; this extended to the level of 120 m below the present sea level, exposed during the Last Glacial Maximum.
 It is estimated that some karst formations are from earlier sea level drops, most notably the Messinian salinity crisis.
 Similarly, karst developed in Apulia from the Apulian Carbonate Platform.

 The largest part of the eastern coast consists of carbonate rocks, while flysch (a particular type of sedimentary rock) is significantly represented in the Gulf of Trieste coast, especially along Slovenia's coast where the 80 m Strunjan cliff—the highest cliff on the entire Adriatic and the only one of its type on the eastern Adriatic coast—is located, on the Kvarner Gulf coast opposite Krk, and in Dalmatia north of Split.
 Rocks of the same type are found in Albania and on the western Adriatic coast.

 There are alternations of maritime and alluvial sediments occurring in the Po Valley, at the Adriatic's north-west coast, and as far west as Piacenza, dating to the Pleistocene as the sea advanced and receded over the valley.
 An advance began after the Last Glacial Maximum, which brought the Adriatic to a high point at about 5,500 years ago.
 Since then, the Po delta has been prograding (expanding/extending).
 The rate of coastal zone progradation between 1000 BC and 1200 AD was 4 m per year.
 In the 12th century, the delta advanced at a rate of 25 m per year.
 In the 17th century, the delta began to become a human-controlled environment, as the excavation of artificial channels started; the channels and new distributaries of the Po have been prograding at rates of 50 m per year or more since then.
 There are more than 20 other rivers flowing into the Adriatic Sea in Italy alone, also forming alluvial coastlines, including the lagoons of Venice, Grado and Caorle.
-There are smaller eastern Adriatic alluvial coasts—in the deltas of the Dragonja, Bojana and Neretva rivers.
+There are smaller eastern Adriatic alluvial coasts—in the deltas of the Dragonja, Buna and Neretva rivers.

 Biogeography and ecology

 The Adriatic Sea is a unique water body in respect of its overall biogeochemical physiognomy.
 It exports inorganic nutrients and imports particulate organic carbon and nitrogen through the Strait of Otranto—acting as a mineralization site.
-The exchange of the substances is made more complex by bathymetry of the Adriatic Sea—75% of water flowing north through the strait recirculates at the Palagruža Sill and North Adriatic adds no more than 3 – 4% of water to the South Adriatic.
+The exchange of the substances is made more complex by bathymetry of the Adriatic Sea—75% of water flowing north through the strait recirculates at the Palagruža Sill and North Adriatic adds no more than 3–4% of water to the South Adriatic.
 This is reflected in its biogeography and ecology, and particularly in the composition and properties of its ecosystems.
 Its main biogeographic units are the Northern Adriatic, the Central Adriatic, and the Southern Adriatic.